Krzysiekksi6/Krzysiekksi6/README.md

 #
-### 🎓 I am currently in the middle of a project using Angular CLI "AudioShop"
+### 🎓 I am currently in the middle of a project "AudioShop" using MEAN stack
-###    Full CRUD App with Authentication as Backend I am using , NodeJS, Express, MongoDB.
+###    Full CRUD App with Authentication  with MongoDB, Express, Angular, NodeJS
 #
 ### 🏄‍♂️ Projects I have completed and have on my Github profile: